openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 Hiding Graded Content
 =====================

-Grading is affected if you hide a section, subsection, or unit that contains graded problems.
-When the platform performs grading for any learner, the grading process does not include problems that the learner does not have access to, in other words, any content that is hidden from that learner.
+Grading is affected if you hide sections, subsections, or units that contain graded problems in such a way that they are not included in the course navigation.
+When the platform performs grading for a learner, the grading process does not include problems that are not included in the course navigation for that learner.

-.. note:: Grading is not affected for timed exams when you select the setting to keep timed exam content hidden from learners even after the exam due date has passed.
-For more information, see :ref:`Timed Exams`.
+.. note:: Grading is not affected when you hide the content of a subsection or a timed exam based on due dates.
+For more information, see :ref:`Timed Exams` and :ref:`Hide a Subsection After its Due Date`.

 .. _Content Groups: